hdf1996/querifier/README.md

 The basic use case is when you have an API and you want to filter & order the results without having to think too much

+## Demo

+You can check https://querifier-demo.herokuapp.com/v1/books?page=1&filter[where][title]=Season&filter[order][id]=desc for a demo of how it works

+The source code of the demo is available at https://github.com/hdf1986/querifier-demo

 ## Installation

 Add this line to your application's Gemfile: